Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Setup"/>
 ### Setup ###

-If you are performing this hands-on lab using Windows, you can follow these steps to check the dependencies.
+If you are performing this hands-on lab using Windows, you can follow these steps to check for dependencies.
 Otherwise, check the **Prerequisites** list above.

 1. Open a Windows Explorer window and browse to the lab’s **Source** folder.